SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-right-format-to-show-your-phone-number/rule.md

 Good example: +1 503 629 4000 (do need spaces)
 :::

+::: info

+Note:

-Note: In Australia, mobile numbers are in the format +61 4XX XXX XXX
+In Australia, mobile numbers are in the format +61 4XX XXX XXX

+In China, mobile numbers are in the format +86 1XX XXXX XXXX